thedavidmeister/xoroshiro128/README.md

 This approach is ~100x slower than xoroshiro128+.

+Overall the suitability in CLJS is not as clear cut as CLJ due to lack of native long support.

-In this case, I recommend xoroshiro128+ when:
+I recommend xoroshiro128+ when:

 - Seeding the PRNG is important
-- Working with full 64 bit integers (`goog.math.Long`) is important
+- Working with the full range of 64 bit integers (`goog.math.Long`) is important
 - Wanting to work against the `xoroshiro128.prng/IPRNG` protocol
 - Compatibility with another system implementing xoroshiro128+ is important

-I recommend `Math.random` when working with _unseeded_ 64 bit _floats_ is acceptible.
+I recommend `Math.random` when working with an _unseeded_ PRNG outputting only [_a subset of possible floats between [0, 1]_](https://lemire.me/blog/2017/02/28/how-many-floating-point-numbers-are-in-the-interval-01/) is acceptible.

 I recommend `xoroshiro128.long-int/native-rand` when generating new seeds for xoroshiro128+ if UUID seeds are not suitable.

+### Assertions

+Newer versions of this library have added some assertions to help make seeding the PRNG correctly easier.
+The asserts add some small overhead, bringing the performance closer to the native Java PRNG for longs.

+The benchmarking above was conducted with assertions disabled.

+To disable assertions:

+- in clojure simply run at any point `(set! *assert* false)`
+- in clojurescript set the relevant compiler option `{:elide-asserts true}`

 ## Cryptography

 xoroshiro128+ and the family of related generators are not cryptographically secure or intended for use in cryptography.

-These generators are designed to produce a statistically uniform distribution at high speeds, with a reasonable period.
+These generators are designed to produce a seedable, statistically uniform distribution at high speeds, with a reasonable period.

 ## License